 Wedding Email address – Making the right choice

-Are you thinking of setting up a specific email address for that all-important wedmin?
-Many couples start their wedding planning by setting up an email address specifically for their wedding plans, but is it a good idea?
+Are you thinking of setting up a specific wedding email address for that all-important wedmin?
+Many couples start their wedding planning by setting up a wedding email address specifically for their wedding plans, but is it a good idea?

 The benefits.
 The benefits are easy to see; email accounts are free to set up, all of your planning emails will be in one place, you can both access the same emails and after the wedding you can just close the account, after all there is no reason to stay in touch with your wedding suppliers..